 Natural Balance Limited Ingredient Dry Cat Food

-You can choose from three recipes: green pea and chicken, green pea and duck or green pea and salmon.
+You can choose from three recipes*: green pea and chicken, green pea and duck or green pea and salmon.
 The limited ingredient recipes are also grain-free to help ease issues such as sensitive stomach and food allergies.

 Instinct Limited Ingredient Diet Grain Free Recipe Dry Cat Food

 This limited ingredient cat food* comes in two recipes: rabbit or turkey.
 It uses green tea extract, a natural anti-oxidant, as the kibble coating.
 This food also partners with Best Friends Animal Society to deliver meals to its rescued cats.

 When your Maine Coon cat is struggling with allergies or sensitive digestion issues, it can be challenging to find a good wet cat food that can support him through the difficulties.
 These wet cat food recipes are designed to be palatable, nutritionally balanced, free from artificial ingredients and easy to digest.

 Royal Canin Feline Health Nutrition Digest Sensitive

-This popular and highly rated Royal Canin Maine Coon wet food comes in a 6, 12, or 24-pack case.
+This popular and highly rated Royal Canin Maine Coon wet food* comes in a 6, 12, or 24-pack case.
 The limited ingredient recipe is based on a nutrient-balanced formula to reduce food allergies and allergic reactions in cats.

 Hill’s Science Diet Sensitive Stomach & Skin

-This potential Maine Coon cat food is free from artificial ingredients and preservatives and designed to be easy to digest.
+This potential Maine Coon cat food* is free from artificial ingredients and preservatives and designed to be easy to digest.
 You can choose from chicken and vegetable or tuna and vegetable.

 Halo Holistic Wet Cat Food for Sensitive Stomachs